 You’ll want as many of these as possible, but ONE is absolutely essential for festivals!!

 Especially during the hot summer months, it’s important to have a decent amount of shade for your campsite.
-When I camp at festivals, I like to have around 3-4 of these, all stacked together, and will also use tapestries/ tarps to hang them from the side to create a mini-fort/ campsite living room, haha.
+When I camp at festivals, I like to have around 3-4 of these, all stacked together, and will also use tapestries/ tarps to hang them from the side to create a mini-fort/ campsite living room.
+Having plenty of these to come back for some midday campsite beers is the main reason why I have a good time at camping festivals!

 You don’t want to sit on the ground back at the campsite, right?
 Then make sure you’ve got several chairs between you and your entire festival squad.
 I personally love this style of camping chair because they fold up into a nice carrying position which make them easy to pack, they’re super affordable, and you can use them in so many other situations outside of music festivals.